Bible translations into Japanese: Jehovah's Witnesses, 1973, 1985, 2019

-After several years since the released in 1985, on 13 April 2019, a member of the Governing Body of Jehovah's Witnesses, Stephen Lett, released the revised edition of the New World Translation of the Holy Scriptures with a same name—新世界訳聖書 in Japanese.
-This new Bible is based from the English 2013 revision of the New World Translation of the Holy Scriptures which was released at the 129th annual meeting of the Watch Tower Bible and Tract Society of Pennsylvania.
-This revised edition in Japanese includes the use of more modern and understandable language (look at the chart below), clarified Biblical expression, appendixes, and many more.
+In 2019, a member of the Governing Body of Jehovah's Witnesses, Stephen Lett, released a revised edition of the New World Translation of the Holy Scriptures with the same name.
+This translation was based from the English 2013 revision of the New World Translation of the Holy Scriptures.
+This revised edition in Japanese includes the use of more modern and understandable language, clarified Biblical expression, and appendices, among other changes.